jonaslacandola0617/the-wild-oasis/README.md

 ### 3. Set up Supabase

 - Go to [supabase.com](https://supabase.com) and create a new project
-- Use the provided SQL in `/supabase/schema.sql` to create tables
 - Enable storage and auth

 ### 4. Add environment variables